kcerasaro/Star-Rail-Dashboard/documentation/dev_logs.md

 ## October
 ### Date
 - What I did
+    - Added unit tests for getUserById in PlayerService
+- What I learned
+    - Think about where data is verified.
+Do you need to a test to verify the service is being passes a valid userId?
+Or should the controller have already validated that?
+It will probably be good to check something like this in the service- better safe than sorry.
+We don't really need to test if the data is in the valid format.
+Rather, test if it's null/empty or if it usable.
+- Known Issues
+    - here
+### Date
+- What I did
     - Researched testing tools and how I can possibly gain experience with AI and LLMs while working on this project.
 Deduced maybe a chat bot can be implemented in the future
     - Wrote tests for createPlayer in the PlayerService
 - What I learned